 GutterBrush Leaf Guard Run-Down

-The GutterBrush Company was created quite by accident when the founder, Bob, was cleaning out the regular fall accumulation of leaves and pine needles from his cabin’s gutters.
-He was using an old brush found in storage (believed to be an old chimney sweep) and accidentally left in on the roof where it sat in the gutter for the next 8 months.
+The GutterBrush Company was created by accident when the founder, Bob, was cleaning out the regular fall accumulation of leaves and pine needles from his cabin’s gutters.
+He was using an old brush found in storage (believed to be an old chimney sweep) and accidentally left it on the roof where it sat in the gutter for the next eight months.
+Little did he know that he was in the process of inventing one of the best gutter guards ever made.

 You might also like: An In-Depth LeafFilter Review.